Jax Taylor And Brittany Cartwright Head To NYC, Are They Engaged?

 On Twitter on September 18, Jax Taylor confirmed to his fans and followers that he and his girlfriend of two years would be staying at the Gansevoort Hotel in the Big Apple’s Meat Packing District during their trip.

 “Absolutely back at my home away from home in NYC tonight!!”
-Jax Taylor tweeted, also adding the “press week” hash tag.
+Jax Taylor tweeted, also adding the “press week” hashtag.

 As Vanderpump Rules fans may have noticed, Brittany Cartwright is fresh off of a trip to San Francisco with her co-star and friend Scheana Marie.
 During their trip, Cartwright and her co-star shared a few photos of one another with their fans and followers on social media, just as they did weeks prior during a trip to Atlanta.